The eBilling 'Push' Advantage

 A view of the current market:

-- 75% of US adults from all demographics have internet access - Pew Internet & American Life Project Tracking surveys (March 2000 - Dec 2007)
+- 81% of U.S. adults use the internet - Pew Internet & American Life Project Tracking surveys (September 2012)

 Striata clients achieve dramatically higher adoption rates:

 - Intermountain Rural Electric Association: 24% paper-free in 12 months